 In the pop-up prompt, enter your administrator password.
 That’s it — you're done!

-If you're not sure what your administrator password is, don't worry.
-There is a way to access it on your computer, so read on for a tutorial.
-Now, let's take a look at another way to access your accounts by going through the command prompt.
+Now that one method is out of the way, let's take a look at another way to access your accounts by going through the command prompt.

 Where are passwords stored in Windows 7?